Overview of employment rights enforcement

 If you have a complaint about your employment rights, you should first speak to your employer.
 If you cannot resolve your complaint informally, you can make a formal complaint to the Workplace Relations Commission (WRC) using its online complaint form.

-You should make your complaint to the WRC within 6 months of the alleged incident (dispute).
-This time limit can be extended by a further 6 months if there was a reasonable cause for the delay.
+You must make your complaint within 6 months of the alleged incident (dispute).
+This time limit can be extended by a further 6 months if there is a reasonable cause for the delay.

 Your complaint should be about one of your employment rights under the relevant employment law.
 For example, your annual leave entitlement is set out under the Organisation of Working Time Act 1997.